noxasch/flutter_app_widget/app_widget/README.md

 # App Widget

-Since flutter engine are build on android activity, we cannot directly build the the widget interface using flutter.
-Hence it need to be build using the native way.
-This plugin attempt to exposed as much useful API and callback to flutter to reduce going back and forth to native.
+This plugin attempt to exposed as much useful API and callback to flutter to reduce going back and forth to native and make buidling app widget / home screen widget easier.

 ## Plaform Support